kramse/security-courses/courses/system-and-software/system-integration/week-may-4.md

 Chatting, doing exercises, questions about Linux

-Henrik Jereminsen is inviting you to a scheduled Zoom meeting.
+Henrik   is inviting you to a scheduled Zoom meeting.

 Topic: System Integration
 Time: May 4, 2020 08:00 AM Copenhagen